JoshuasProgramming/Interior-Design-Landing-Page/README.md

 The lessons learned are below:

 * Re-creating a website as close as possible to the design that was given to me.
-* (updating my knowledge on) Responsive Design
+* (updating my knowledge on) Responsive Design.
-* Adding favicon to a page
+* Adding favicon to a page.
-* Creating a website ASAP
+* Creating a website ASAP.

 ## Challenges

-* Updating my knowledge on responsive design
+* Updating my knowledge on responsive design.
+* Making each section of the page have the height and width of the ui/ux mockup.

 ## UX/UI Design
 ![Final Product](https://github.com/JoshuasProgramming/Interior-Design-Landing-Page/blob/main/images/ui%20xdesign.JPG)